wp-plugins/media-file-renamer/readme.txt

 Simply replace `media-file-renamer.php` by the new one.

 == Frequently Asked Questions ==

+= I donated, can I get rid of the donation button? = Of course.
+I don't like to see too many of those buttons neither ;) You can disable the donation buttons from all my plugins by adding this to your wp-config.php:
+`define('WP_HIDE_DONATION_BUTTONS', true);`

 = Can I contact you? =
 Yes, sure, you can!
 But since the plugin got popular, I get many emails everyday which consume almost 10% of my whole lifetime (not kidding! + it's rarely issues coming from the plugin itself).
 So now I ask you to visit my website <a href='http://www.totorotimes.com'>Totoro Times</a>, pick a page you like, and share it on Facebook, Twitter or your own website.
 I hope you understand :) Thanks a lot!